Nonconvex regularization for sparse neural networks: Introduction

-Nonconvex functionals on spaces of measures also appear in the study of minimization problems using gradient regularization, such as problems involving functions of bounded variation (BV-regularization, TV-norm of the gradient).
-In fact, such problems initially prompted the characterization of lower-semicontinuity of functionals of measures~\cite{bouchitte1990new,bouchitte1992integral}.
-In particular, a critical part of the proof in Theorem~\ref{thm:local_attainable}, follows from the lower-semicontinuity result in~\cite{bouchitte1990new}.
-However, the gradient of a BV-function can only have atomic parts (Dirac delta functions) in one spatial dimension, and the picture in higher spatial dimensions is different.
-Therefore, nonconvex regularizers on the gradient of a function face additional challenges in a continuous setting~\cite{HVW:2015}, and are therefore often implemented after discretizing the problem.
-Due to this, these works do not consider the other important results we prove for local minimizers under the additional condition~\ref{cond:phi_2}; see Section~\ref{sec:theory}.
+Nonconvex functionals on spaces of measures also appear in the study of gradient regularization, such as problems involving functions of bounded variation (TV-norm of the gradient).
+In fact, such problems initially prompted the characterization of lower-semicontinuity of nonconvex functionals of measures~\cite{bouchitte1990new,bouchitte1992integral,bouchitte1993relax}, which is also used for the existence theory provided here.
+However, the gradient of a function can only have atomic parts (Dirac delta functions) in one spatial dimension, and not in higher spatial dimensions.
+Therefore, nonconvex regularizers of the gradient face additional challenges~\cite{HVW:2015}, and are usually implemented after discretizing the problem.
+We note that the aforementioned works \fixed{do not provide the results from Section~\ref{sec:theory} on finitely supported minima of optimal solutions under the additional condition~\ref{cond:phi_2}}.

-Integral neural networks have been around for a while and there is a large volume of work in this direction.
-Some of the most related to this paper are those in \cite{bach2017breaking} and \cite{2019arXiv191001635O}.
+Integral neural networks have been around for a while and there is a large volume of work in this direction; see, e.g., \cite{bach2017breaking,2019arXiv191001635O}.
 Integral neural networks have, in particular, been used for demonstrating approximation capabilities of shallow neural networks \cite{barron1993universal,kuurkova1997estimates,ma2019barron}.
 Under the integral representation assumption, it is possible to prove certain convergence rates for greedy type algorithms.
 Other related work includes integral neural network representation results like those in \cite{kainen2010integral,klusowski2018approximation} and the ridgelet transform \cite{candes1999harmonic, murata1996integral, sonoda2017neural}.